-One set trait all Pomskies have is a thick, long, double coat that needs lots of brushing to keep it smooth and clean and prevent matting.
-The color of their coat can be as varies as the parents, that of a Pom and Husky.
+One set trait all Pomskies have is a thick, long, double coat that needs lots of brushing to keep it smooth and clean and to prevent matting.
+The color of their coat can be as varied as the parent’s, that of a Pom and Husky.
 These colors include the classic husky grey and white, the Sable husky colors (red and white), red, cinnamon, brown, pure white and a mix of the previously mentioned colors.
-Their eyes can take after the Husky with the ice blue eyes or take after the Pom with dark eyes.
+Their eyes can take after the Husky with the ice blue eyes or they can end up with the Pom eyes, which are dark eyes.
 They have the distinct fluffy tail that curls over their back.
 They can be as small as a toy dog or as large as a medium dog.

-These adorable fluffy dogs aren’t just taking the internet y storm because of their looks but also because of their comedic antics.
+These adorable fluffy dogs aren’t just taking the internet by storm because of their looks but also because of their comedic antics.
 They love attention from just about anyone that will give it to them.
 Pomskies are people dogs, they crave to be the center of attention and are small enough to fit on your lap.
-Remember the genes they inherit from their parents, intelligence, attention hogs, independence, agility and many more traits.
+Remember, they inherit their genes from their parents, some are intelligence, attention hogs, independence, agility and many more traits.
 They can be stubborn to train but are very capable of doing much more than what the designer breeders intended for them.

 Pomskies are lovingly characterized as being “vocal.”
 Meaning they inherit the yappiness from the Pom and the barking, whining, and howling from the Husky.
 Owners can expect to have conversations with their Pomskies.
 Owners can do their best to train them to be less vocal but be aware that they are much more likely to be noisy than other breeds.